JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 ## 1. Pre-Work

-Speaking at a conference is rarely the first bit of community involvement speakers take.
+Speaking at a conference is rarely the first bit of community involvement taken by a developer.
-Start with smaller events so you can build your skills and network with other people in your areas of programming.
+Start with smaller events and work your way up.
+That way you can build your skills and network with other people in your areas of work.

 The strategy I took was: